benfjohnson/developer-dot/avatax/errors/InvalidTaxCodeType.md

 ## Explanation

-Please use the API endpoint GET "/api/v2/definitions/taxcodetypes" to get a list of defined tax code types.
+Please use the API endpoint `GET /api/v2/definitions/taxcodetypes` to get a list of defined tax code types.